espressomd/espresso/doc/sphinx/inter.rst

-The second variant combines the coulomb interaction for charges that are closer than :math:`r_0` with the Debye-Hueckel approximation for charges that are further apart than :math:`r_1` in a continous way.
+The second variant combines the coulomb interaction for charges that are closer than :math:`r_0` with the Debye-Hueckel approximation for charges that are further apart than :math:`r_1` in a continuous way.
 The used potential introduces three new parameters :math:`\varepsilon_\mathrm{int}`, :math:`\varepsilon_\mathrm{ext}` and :math:`\alpha` and reads: